daniellehandel/academic-kickstart/content/authors/admin/_index.md

 ---

-I am a research fellow at the Stanford Institute for Econonmic Policy Research studying the economics of education.
+I am a research fellow at the Stanford Institute for Economic Policy Research studying the economics of education.
 Above all, I am an avid reader.
 Right now, I am reading [*The Idealist: Jeffrey Sachs and the Quest to End Poverty*](https://www.goodreads.com/en/book/show/17737045) by Nina Munk.